National Reentry Resource Center

 Each year, more than 650,000 persons leave prisons and juvenile residential facilities and return to their communities.
 In addition, millions of adults are cycling in and out of local jails.
 Their success in returning to their communities and not reentering the justice system is contingent on a strong network of support.

-The National Reentry Resource Center (NRRC) supports the provision of a comprehensive response to the adults and juveniles who leave prisons, jails and juvenile residential facilities and return to their communities with support from the SCA.
-Funded by the U.S. Department of Justice’s Bureau of Justice Assistance (BJA), and in partnership with the Office of Juvenile Justice and Delinquency Prevention (OJJDP), the purpose of the NRRC is to advance the reentry field by identifying and promoting evidence-based and innovative practices.
+The National Reentry Resource Center (NRRC) (operated by AIR from 2019-2023) supported the provision of a comprehensive response to the adults and juveniles who leave prisons, jails and juvenile residential facilities and return to their communities with support from the SCA.
+Funded by the U.S. Department of Justice’s Bureau of Justice Assistance (BJA), and in partnership with the Office of Juvenile Justice and Delinquency Prevention (OJJDP), the purpose of the NRRC was to advance the reentry field by identifying and promoting evidence-based and innovative practices.

-The NRRC works with SCA grantees, technical assistance providers, and the justice field to develop and promote resources and tools that assist jurisdictions in implementing evidence-based, data-driven strategies to reduce recidivism.
+The NRRC worked with SCA grantees, technical assistance providers, and the justice field to develop and promote resources and tools that assist jurisdictions in implementing evidence-based, data-driven strategies to reduce recidivism.

 AIR’s approach with NRRC aimed to go beyond fulfilling the technical requirement of maintaining a website and providing links to SCA grantees.
 We incorporated a personal element—through an online experience that catered to the needs of SCA grantees, organizations and individuals working to support reentry, and individuals in direct need of reentry support—into our varied delivery of tools and resources.